luciano-ilha/ruby-web-scraper/README.md

 ## 🧐 About <a name = "about"></a>

 This project is a simple Netflix Series Scraper.
 Contains information about 161 Netflix series arranged in a ranking based on the relevance of each.
 First, it asks the user's name, then asks to enter a number from 1 to 161, depending on the user's choice, return the information of the ranking position, title of the series, year of release, relevance meter, main actors and finally the synopsis from the series.
+If zero (0) is chosen, the whole series list is shown.

 ![Screenshot](images/scraper-screenshot.png)